nolauren/2018introdh/syllabus.md

         - [Crampton, Jeremy.
 Mapping: A Critical Introduction to Cartography and GIS.
 Wiley-Blackwell, 2010.](https://github.com/introdh2016/other)
         - Thick Mapping: TBA
         - Explore [American Panorama](http://dsl.richmond.edu/panorama/).
 Come to class prepared to think about a specific map through the lends of Crampton and Presner, et al.
-    - Assignment Prep: Explore [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/) and select the city you want to work geolocate.
+    - Assignment Prep: Make sure you are tracking your movement through the meachism of your choice.
     - Lab: GIS

 - 2018-11-19  Project Workshop